Maligne Lake and Spirit Island in Jasper • All You NEED to Know

 Where to Stay in Jasper National Park

 One of the best places to stay in Jasper is the Fairmont Park Lodge.
-We enjoyed one of their Lakeview rooms for three nights and had a fantastic time.
-The Fairmont sits right on Lake Beauvert, which in my opinion, is one of the most stunning lakes I have seen in Jasper.
+We stayed in one of their Lakeview rooms for three nights and had a fantastic time.
+The Fairmont sits right on Lake Beauvert, which is one of the most stunning lakes I have seen in Jasper.

 Other Fantastic Places to Stay in Jasper